BCC-Biostats/tat/README.md

 ## Overview

-tat is a package for holding my analysis tools for creating biostatistics reports
+tat is a package for holding my biostatistics analysis tools.
+Currently has 2 parts:

+- Claims Data
+- Survival Analysis

 ## Installation